Aeneas James George Mackay: Life

 Born at 7 Albyn Place on the Moray Estate in Edinburgh on 3 November 1839 and was son of Mary, daughter of John Kirkcaldy of Baldovie, Forfarshire and Thomas George Mackay, writer to the signet.
 He was paternal grandson of Aeneas Mackay, a famous Edinburgh lawyer.

 He was educated at Edinburgh Academy and King's College, London, where he gained distinction in divinity and history.
 He went on to University College, Oxford, where he graduated BA in 1862, proceeding MA in 1865, and then at Heidelberg University, completing his legal curriculum at the University of Edinburgh, where he was one of the first to obtain the degree of LL.B.

 Mackay was admitted advocate at the Scottish bar in 1864, and attained repute in consultation.
 He devoted time to studies in law and history, and in 1874 he succeeded Cosmo Innes as professor of constitutional law and history in the University of Edinburgh.

 In 1881 Mackay was appointed advocate-depute and resigned the professorship.
 In 1886 he was made Sheriff of Fife and Kinross, retaining the office till 1901 when failing health compelled him to resign.

 Mackay was granted an honorary doctorate (LLD) by the University of Edinburgh in 1882, a Queen's Counsel in 1897, and was a fellow of King's College, London.

 He was one of the founders of the Scottish History Society in 1885, and was an active member of the Scottish Text Society.

 He died at 7 Albyn Place, his birthplace, on 10 June 1911.
 He is buried with his parents in the churchyard of St John's Episcopal Church, Edinburgh on Princes Street, close to his home.
 The grave lies on the upper burial terrace closest to Princes Street.
 The grave bears a medallion portrait of his father.

 Works

 Mackay's major work was The Practice of the Court of Session (2 vols.
 1877–9), which became a standard authority.

-Other works were:
+He was the author of the articles on "equity" in both Green's Encyclopædia of the Law of Scotland (Volume V, 1897) and the Encyclopædia of the Laws of Scotland (Volume VI, 1928).